joehahn/cryptocoin-tensorflow-demo/README.md

 for additional details

-Note also that the execution of this notebook didn't benefit from any GPU acceleration, run times where the same for execution on GPU and CPU.
+Note also that the execution of this notebook didn't benefit from any GPU acceleration, run times were similar for execution on GPU and CPU.
 Presumably this is a consequence of the dataset's very modest size and the small size of the neural network used here.

 ### Next steps: